Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 • Intimate luxury options

-• All-inclusive smaller packages
+• All-inclusive smaller wedding experiences

-• Premium small wedding experiences
+• Premium small wedding packages

 • Scaled service options

-The Solution: Value-Based Pricing
+The Better Strategy: Value-Based Pricing

-Create packages based on:
+Create pricing based on:

 • Space usage